Fragility-aware Classification for Understanding Risk and Improving Generalization

 \ABSTRACT{

-Classification models play a critical role in data-driven decision-making applications such as medical diagnosis, user profiling, recommendation systems, and default detection.
-Traditional performance metrics, such as accuracy, focus on overall error rates but fail to account for the confidence of incorrect predictions, thereby overlooking the risk of confident misjudgments.
-This risk is particularly significant in cost-sensitive and safety-critical domains like medical diagnosis and autonomous driving, where overconfident false predictions may cause severe consequences.
-To address this issue, we introduce the Fragility Index (FI), a novel metric that evaluates classification performance from a risk-averse perspective by explicitly capturing the tail risk of confident misjudgments.
-To enhance generalizability, we define FI within the robust satisficing (RS) framework, incorporating data uncertainty.
-We further develop a model training approach that optimizes FI while maintaining tractability for common loss functions.
-Specifically, we derive exact reformulations for cross-entropy loss, hinge-type loss, and Lipschitz loss, and extend the approach to deep learning models.
-Through synthetic experiments and real-world medical diagnosis tasks, we demonstrate that FI effectively identifies misjudgment risk and FI-based training improves model robustness and generalizability.
-Finally, we extend our framework to deep neural network training, further validating its effectiveness in enhancing deep learning models.
+Classification models play a central role in data-driven decision-making applications such as medical diagnosis, recommendation systems, and risk assessment.
+Traditional performance metrics, such as accuracy and AUC, focus on overall error rates but fail to account for the confidence of incorrect predictions, i.e., the risk of confident misjudgments.
+This limitation is particularly consequential in safety-critical and cost-sensitive settings, where overconfident errors can lead to severe outcomes.
+To address this issue, we propose the Fragility Index (FI), a novel performance metric that evaluates classifiers from a risk-averse perspective by capturing the tail risk of confident misjudgments.
+We formulate FI within a robust satisficing (RS) framework to ensure robustness under distributional uncertainty.
+Building on this, we develop a tractable training framework that directly targets FI via a surrogate loss, and show that models trained under this framework admit provable bounds on FI.
+We further derive exact reformulations for a broad class of loss functions, including cross-entropy, hinge-type, and Lipschitz losses, and extend the approach to deep neural networks.
+Empirical results on real-world medical diagnosis tasks demonstrate that FI complements existing metrics by revealing error tail risk and improving decision quality.
+FI-based models achieve competitive accuracy and AUC while consistently reducing confident misjudgments and associated operational costs, offering a practical tool for improving robustness and reliability in risk-critical applications. }